SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 ---

 ## Overview
-<a href="https://ec.europa.eu/digital-single-market/en/news/big-data-prizes-awarded-most-accurate-electricity-grid-flow-predictions" target="_blank"><b>I finished on a shared second place in the Big Data Technologies H2020 Prize!</b></a>
+<a href="https://ec.europa.eu/digital-single-market/en/news/big-data-prizes-awarded-most-accurate-electricity-grid-flow-predictions" target="_blank"><b>I finished joint second in the Big Data Technologies H2020 Prize!</b></a>

 This blog post will cover all sections to go from the raw data to the final submission.
 Here's an overview of the different sections.
 If you want to skip ahead, just click the section title to go there.